ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 ##### Voxels

 The `voxels` format contains two 3D matrices, one for density and one for sound speed.
-The echoSMs representation of a 3D matrix is a doubly-nested list as used by the numpy package.
+The echoSMs representation of a 3D matrix is a doubly-nested list as used by the Numpy package.
 Rows (numpy axis 0) correspond to the echoSMs _z_-axis, columns (numpy axis 1) to the echoSMs _x_-axis, and slices (numpy axis 2) to the echoSMs _y_-axis.

-Conversion between a Python numpy 3D matrix and the echoSMs structure can simply use the numpy `tolist()` method:
+Numpy's `tolist()` method is used to convert between a Python numpy 3D matrix and the echoSMs structure:

 ```py
 import numpy as np